 He received his undergraduate degree from Tufts University and his medical degree from Case Western Reserve University; he performed his internship and residency at University Hospitals of Cleveland.
 His fellowship was completed at the Surgery Branch of the National Cancer Institute.

-Arti Hurria, MD, FASCO, is Director of the Cancer and Aging Research Program, Co-Leader of the Cancer Control and Population Sciences Program, and Professor of Medical Oncology and Therapeutics Research at City of Hope.
+Arti Hurria, MD, FASCO, is vice provost of clinical faculty, professor and director of the Center on Cancer and Aging, and co-lead of the Cancer Control and Population Sciences Program at City of Hope.
 Dr. Hurria has been a faculty member at City of Hope since 2006.

 Since joining ASCO in 2001, Dr. Hurria has served on several ASCO committees.
 She is Leader of the ASCO Geriatric Oncology Special Interest Group, Chair of the Professional Development Committee, Chair-Elect of the Cancer Research Committee, Associate Editor of the Cancer.Net Editorial Board, and a member of the Journal of Clinical Oncology Editorial Board.
 She has served on the Special Awards Selection Committee, as a Track Leader of the Cancer Education Committee, Chair of the Lifelong Learning Subcommittee, and on the Task Force on ASCO Volunteer Groups.
 Dr. Hurria is also a previous participant in the Leadership Development Program and recipient of the Conquer Cancer Foundation of ASCO’s Young Investigator Award and Career Development Award.